lau1944/github-web-scraper/README.md

       ]
     },
 ```
-## What's Next
-Looking for someone to continue the work , obviously there are more github page to scrap, to be continue...
+Obviously there are more github page to scrap, to be continue...